Saint Paul Truck Accident Attorneys

 The experienced truck accident lawyers at TSR Injury Law are prepared to review your claim in a free consultation.
 We have the resources to fully investigate and build a strong argument for a truck accident case.
-We also have a proven track record of recovering over $150 million in compensation for personal injury victims in Minnesota.
+We also have a proven track record of recovering $300 million in compensation for personal injury victims in Minnesota.
 Partner Rich Ruohonen obtained $1.7 million for a pedestrian who was struck by a semi-truck.
 He was selected for Super Lawyers each year from 2003 to 2018.

 Contact TSR Injury Law for a free, confidential consultation.
 You are not obligated to let us represent you.
 We operate on a contingency fee basis – we do not get paid unless we recover compensation for your claim.